ghga-de/gcb_workshop/README.md

 ## **Standardizing and harmonizing NGS analysis workflows**

 This workshop is a part of GCB 2023.
 It is planned to be 3 hours of an overview of standardization and harmonizing NGS analysis strategies in GHGA.
 We will explore how FAIR principles enable the standardization and harmonization of nf-core-based NGS analysis workflows within GHGA.
 We will  demonstrate the adaptability of nf-core workflows and discuss the importance of standardization of workflows.
-Finally, we will show how to make workflows scalable, robust, and automated for continuous benchmarks with hands-on exercises using a subset of a public dataset with various configurations like local and cloud settings.
+Finally, we will show how to make workflows scalable, robust, and automated using a small subset of a public dataset.

-- *A* 9:00am  - 9:30am  : Introduction to the tutorial: What is GHGA?
+- *A* 9:00am  - 9:15am  : Introduction to the tutorial: What is GHGA?
 What are our workflow objectives?
 What is FAIR data
-- *B* 9:30am  - 10:00am : Reproducibility, adaptability, and portability of workflows
+- *B* 9:15am  - 9:45am  : Reproducibility, adaptability, and portability of workflows
-- *C* 10:00am - 10:30am : Standardization of workflows using Workflow Managers
+- *C* 9:45am  - 10:15am : Standardization of workflows using Workflow Managers
-- *D* 10:30am - 11:00am : Q&A and Break
+- *D* 10:15am - 10:30am : Q&A and Break

-- *E* 11:00am - 11:30am : Accurate analysis and benchmarking
+- *E* 10:30am - 11:00am : Accurate analysis and benchmarking
-- *F* 11:30am - 12:30am : Hands-on experience (with minimal test cases provided)
+- *F* 11:00am - 12:00am : Hands-on experience (with minimal test cases provided)
-- *G* 12:30am - 1:00pm  : Q&A and Finalization

 ### Learning Objectives for Tutorial